gauravcodepro/streamlit-arabidopsis-ontology-graphs/README.md

 ![](https://github.com/gauravcodepro/streamlit-arabidopsis-ineract-graphviz/blob/main/view2.png)

 - sample files incldues
+- provide the file path to the po_anatomy_gene_arabidopsis_tair.assoc for the offline analysis else click the online and it will interact with the TAIR directly.
 - adding some javascript and a automatic downloader button so will interact with tair directly.

 Gaurav \